thiagosfsilva/SAMED_PPGEB/planning/course_structure.md

 - **Lecture 2** : *"Absence of evidence is not evidence of absence (proverb)"*

+  - Random variables - what are they, where do live, and why do we care?
   - Using probabilities to represent uncertainties (or certainties)
   - The deceptively simple rules of probability
   - Random variables and probability distributions

     - Why define a probability distribution?
 Because they have know properties!
       - Expectation, variance, support
-    - We don't  *find* the distribution of data, we *assign* it
+    - We don't  *find* the distribution of a dataset / random variable - we *assign* it
   - How to use distributions to model problems

-  - - Simulating probabilistic outcomes
+    - Simulating probabilistic outcomes
     - From the distribution of data to the distribution of a *parameter*
     - Combining distributions to simulate complex processes

-    ​

 - **Lecture 3** : *"All models are wrong, some are useful (Box)"*